Juan González (baseball): Early life

+Professional career

+Minors

 The Texas Rangers signed González as an amateur free agent on May 30, 1986, at the age of 16.
 González has always wanted to serve as a role model for the kids of Puerto Rico, as they are faced with the downfalls of drugs and prostitution frequently.
 González avoided such temptations growing up.
 His father, a math teacher, and mother, a housewife, made sure González and his two sisters behaved properly and stayed away from negative influences.
 González moved his family out of the barrio early in his MLB career.
 He paid utility bills for down-on-their-luck friends and plans on working to construct recreation facilities and a baseball diamond in his home town.
 One of Juan's managers, Johnny Oates, believed that until you've walked where Juan González has walked, you just won't understand.
 Speaking from experience, as Oates has walked the streets of Vega Baja, Puerto Rico, during visits multiple times, he had this to say: "I don't think you can appreciate how far he's come until you've been there", Oates said.
 "We might be making choices between going to the movies or going to the skating rink.
 But look at the choices the kids there were faced with growing up – do you want to do drugs or get beaten up?
 I think it says so much about him that he was able to rise above the peer pressure in Vega Baja.
 He had enough intelligence to say, 'I don't want to do that.'"

 In Puerto Rico he is known as "Igor", the nickname he has carried since he was a nine-year-old fascinated by the professional wrestler "Igor the Magnificent."

 "I watched wrestling all the time and I still like it", González said.
 "One day when I was nine, I told another guy, 'I'm Igor.'
-And he said,'Okay, your name is Igor from now on.'
+And he said, 'Okay, your name is Igor from now on.'
 And I've been Igor since then."

-Career in the major leagues

-1986–1990: minor leagues

 González debuted with the 1986 GCL Rangers and finished with .240 batting average, .303 on-base percentage, and a .266 slugging percentage in 60 games.
 He only had five extra-base hits (none of them home runs) in 233 AB and struck out 57 times.
 He tied Harvey Pulliam by grounding into a Gulf Coast League-leading 9 double plays.

 In 1987, González showed some improvement with the Gastonia Rangers, though Mark Whiten and Junior Felix were deemed better outfield prospects in the South Atlantic League.
 In ratings by Baseball America, González tied Ryan Bowen for 10th place on the prospect listing.
 He finished with .265 batting average, .306 on-base percentage, and .401 slugging percentage with 14 home runs and 74 RBI.